inertiajs/inertia-phoenix/README.md

 }
 ```

-This will produce a response with:
+In every case the entries are placed under the wrapper key, producing a uniformly-shaped response:

-- The paginated data in `props`
+- The entries in `props` under the wrapper key
 - The data path (e.g., `"users.data"`) added to `mergeProps`
 - Pagination metadata in `scrollProps`